bazinga777/VisionAPIService/README.md

 # VisionAPIService
-Service hosted on GCP to retrieve text from images using Google Vision API
+Service hosted on GCP to retrieve text from images using Google Vision API built using Flask framework in Python

 Prerequisites: